Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance

-The particular case of the one-channel ``on/off'' problem solved through the test of the ratio of Poisson means \cite{Cousins_08} yields the significance that appears to be independent on the background hypothesis, though dependent on the total $n_{\mathrm{on}} + n_{\mathrm{off}}$ measurement.
-However, there is no similar simplification known for the many-channel case.
+The particular case of the one-channel ``on/off'' problem solved through the test of the ratio of Poisson means \cite{Cousins_08} yields the significance that appears to be independent of the background hypothesis, though dependent on the total $n_{\mathrm{on}} + n_{\mathrm{off}}$ measurement.
+There is no similar simplification known for the many-channel case.

-Ref. \cite{Cranmer_Phystat2003} has suggested that there exists ``a fully frequentist method for hypothesis testing'' with a Neyman construction in each of the nuisance parameters, their corresponding auxiliary measurements and a likelihood ratio test statistic.
-However, Ref. \cite{Cranmer_Phystat2003} has briefly mentioned some ``subtleties''.
-Moreover, it is very difficult, if at all possible \cite{Cousins_05}, to construct the confidence belt practically, for example, for 60 parameters and 61 measurements, as would be necessary for a simple test example considered in this paper.
+As with the confidence limits, the significance calculated with certain test statistics can have a non-zero minimum at some values of nuisance parameters \cite{Demortier_07}.
+But these values are sometimes incompatible with their measurements \cite{Berger_Boos_1994}, and it is very difficult to find this minimum in the case of many nuisance parameters.
+If the nuisance parameters are constrained by their confidence limits with an arbitrary confidence level $\beta$ \cite{Berger_Boos_1994}, the sum of the obtained maximal $p$-value and $\beta$ can be used as the $p$-value for the test statistic which is this very sum.
+This $p$-value is uniform or conservative, but it depends on arbitrary $\beta$ and can exaggerate the significance of a particular experiment, if the true nuisance parameters are outside the confidence limits.
+Finally, it is not easy to calculate the confidence limits for many correlated parameters.